lindgr3n/heroes-of-vue/docs/tutorial/README.md

 So what can we do now?
 Lets update our detail view with the selected component!

-## Show hero details
+### Show hero details

 Currently we have a hard coded hero in our details component.
-To make it dynamic we need to use [props](https://vuejs.org/v2/guide/components-props.html).
+To make it dynamic we need to use something called [props](https://vuejs.org/v2/guide/components-props.html).
 Take a quick look in the documentation!

-But in short its how we can pass in our selected hero into our detail component to use.
+In short its how we can pass in our selected hero into our detail component to use.

 ```js
  props: {